red/community/README.md

 # Disclaimer

-The resources here are not guaranteed to be deeply reviewed, and therefore could contain harmful data.
+The resources here are not reviewed, and therefore could contain harmful data.
 All downloaded resources should be examined before execution to ensure that they are not malicious in intent.

-Everything here is provided AS IS without warranty and without liability to the author or to FullStack Technologies.
+Everything here is provided AS IS without any warranty and without any liability.

 Happy Reducing!